 Our broad capability makes us the partner of choice for a wide range of government, industry organisations and other research institutions.
 Together, we contribute to improving world-wide knowledge of aerospace technologies.

 The Centre honors Sir Lawrence James Wackett, a celebrated Australian Aviation pioneer.

-Professor Chun Wang is the Centre Director, supported by the Deputy Director Dr Reece Clothier and the Industry Advisory Board.
+Professor Pier Marzocca is the acting Centre Director, supported by the Industry Advisory Board.

 Through collaboration and partnership undertake world-leading research in niche aerospace related science and technologies and generate high-quality research outcomes and innovations of economic, environmental and social impacts.

 The Centre resides in RMIT’s School of Engineering.